lxhillwind/dotfiles/vimfiles/lx/vim-sh/README.md

 :<','>Sh -v [cmd]...
 ```

 - execute shell command in new application window.
-On Windows, it is cmd.exe;
+On Windows, it is
-  on other OS, urxvt / alacritty is supported now.
+  mintty.exe or cmd.exe; on other OS, urxvt / alacritty is supported now.

 ```vim
 :Sh -w [cmd]...